Hufu: Warring States period

-Hufuqishe policy
+policy

 One of the earliest Chinese representations of nomadic peoples on the northern frontier; a charioteer wearing a short sword and belted jacket, a form of clothing which was designed for an equestrian culture, Warring States period (475–221 B.C.), China.

 During the Warring States period, King Wuling of Zhao (r.
-326–298 BC) instituted the Hufuqishe (胡服騎射 (Hu clothing and mounted archery)) policies which involved the adoption of Hufu to facilitate horse riding.
-During this period, the term 'Hufu' was coined after the 'Hu' people, who were northern nomadic people.
+326–298 BC) instituted the policies which involved the adoption of to facilitate horse riding.
+During this period, the term was coined after the 'Hu' people, who were northern nomadic people.